BTS (Bangtan Boys) Demian Theory

 Men are prepared to accomplish the incredible if their ideals are threatened.
 But no one's ready when a new ideal makes itself felt.
 The few who'll be ready and who'll go forth will be us.
 That's why we are marked.
 All men who have had an effect on the course of history were effective only because they were ready to accept the inevitable.
 It's true of Moses, Buddha, Napoleon and Bismarck.
 What particular movement one serves and what pole one is directed from are matters outside one's own choice.

 This is where the MV "Spring Day" comes to play.
 It is the continuation of the story, but it happens before the MV "Blood, Sweat and Tears".
-The reason why will be explained in my next theory Omelas, which will feature the rest of the videos: "Spring Day", "Blood, Sweat and Tears", "Live Trilogy Epsiode III The Wings Tour Trailer" and "Boy Meets Evil", and is a direct continuation of this theory.
+The reason why will be explained in my next theory Omelas, which will feature the rest of the videos: "Spring Day", "Blood, Sweat and Tears", "Live Trilogy Epsiode III The Wings Tour Trailer", "Boy Meets Evil", etc. and is a direct continuation of this theory.